-The Oueen's Anniversary Prize
+The Queen's Anniversary Prize

 In 2019 we won a Queen's Anniversary Prize.
-It's one of the most coveted honours in UK Higher Education and was earned in recognition of the innovations made by our Institute of Railway Research.
-This follows our 2015 Prize for expanding the global boundaries of new music.
+It's one of the most coveted honours in UK Higher Education and was earned in recognition of the innovative and ground-breaking work in advanced measurement in smart manufacturing made by our Centre for Precision Technologies.
+This follows our 2019 Prize for innovations made by our Institute of Railway Research, and our 2015 Prize for expanding the global boundaries of new music.